newaeonweb/frontendboilerplate/README.md

 To get you started you can simply clone or download the repository and install the dependencies, very simple!
 [Quick start](#grunt-commands-available).

+Also you can using the [Yeoman Generator](https://github.com/newaeonweb/generator-frontendboilerplate) to start even fast.

 ## Prerequisites

 You need [Git](http://git-scm.com/) to clone the repository.